 Books, Tools, and Other Supplies Costs vary program to program and are noted in the DEGREES or PROGRAM DESCRIPTION sections of this catalog.
 College Catalog The College Catalog may be purchased at the College Bookstore.
 Postage and handling charges will be assessed.
 The Catalog is available for review at the Records Office and online at www.honolulu.hawaii.edu/catalog.
-Child Care Fees There is a \$150 compres of Acceptance.
-A semes current fees and payment schedule, call 845-9466. hensive fee to hold a child's space in the program after Notificatio ter fee payable in four installments is charged.
-Children may not l ees are not paid according to the payment schedule.
-Financial Aid may be at 845-9116. e used for child care expenses.
-Contact the Financial Aid Office Credit by Examination nt to 50% of the tuition of the course. g tuition and fee schedule.)
-Portfolio Based Assessr nent is charged 60% of the tuition of the course.
+Child Care Fees For information about current fees and payment schedule, call 845-9466.
+There is a \$150 comprehensive fee to hold a child's space in the program after Notificatiof Acceptance.
+A semester fee payable in four installments is charged.
+Children may not allowed to continue if fees are not paid according to the payment schedule.
+Financial Aid may be at 845-9116. used for child care expenses.
+Contact the Financial Aid Office Credit by Examination The charge is equivalent to 50% of the tuition of the course.
+(Based on the prevailing tuition and fee schedule.)
+Portfolio Based Assessment is charged 60% of the tuition of the course.
 Dishonored Checks \$25.00 service charge for checks made out to Honolulu Community College and returned for any cause.
 Educational Record Copy \$2.00 per copy (Includes Fee Statement copy) Financial Obligations to the College (See Student Services, Student Regulations.)
 Graduation Fee (See Degrees and Certificates, Graduation Information.)
-Registration Fees: Late Registration Fee \$30.00 for Fall and Spring Semesters Change of Registration (Add/Drop Fee) \$5.00 fee for each Change of Registration Form used to add/drop a course(s) in person.
+Registration Fees: • Late Registration Fee \$30.00 for Fall and Spring Semesters Change of Registration (Add/Drop Fee) \$5.00 fee for each Change of Registration Form used to add/ drop a course(s) in person.
 (The fee does not apply when replacing a canceled class.
 There is no fee for online transactions.
 If adding a course(s), the tuition balance in addition to the change fee will be assessed, if applicable.
 See Schedule of Tuition.)
-Student Activity Fee (Not assessed for Summer Session) 1-9 credits \$0.50 per credit 10 credits and above \$5.00 (flat rate) Student Life Fee \$5.00 per student per semester (Not assessed for Summer Session) Student Publication Fee \$5.00 per student per semester (Not assessed for Summer Session) Telecourse Fee \$22.00 fee for licensing to the copyright holder (Based on the prevailing tuition & fee schedule) Transcript Fee \$5.00 per transcript For transcripts sent outside the University of Hawai'i System, fo student copies, or for UH non-admission purposes. \$15.00 per copy For 24-hour rush processing es are charged for transcripts sent outside the United States.)
+Student Activity Fee (Not assessed for Summer Session) 1-9 credits \$0.50 per credit 10 credits and above \$5.00 (flat rate) Student Life Fee \$5.00 per student per semester (Not assessed for Summer Session) Student Publication Fee \$5.00 per student per semester (Not assessed for Summer Session) Transcript Fee \$5.00 per transcript For transcripts sent outside the University of Hawai'i System, for student copies, or for UH non-admission purposes. \$15.00 per copy For 24-hour rush processing (Additional postage for es are charged for transcripts sent outside the United States.)